Coinio/cosmic-ext-applet-vitals/README.md

 * Show Network upload / download.
 This filters out virtual devices so won't count upload / download twice when using a VPN, etc.
 * Show Disk upload / down.
 This counts reads / writes to logical disks, not partitions, etc.
 * Things that can be configured:
-  * Read Intervals - How often each monitor is polled.
+  * Read Intervals - How often each monitor is polled
   * Max Samples - The number of samples to keep to average the readings across
-  * Show / Hide each monitor.
+  * Show / Hide each monitor

 ## Things I might fix

 * Calculate the maximum width of the labels so the indicators don't expand / contract
 * Improve the vertical layout
 * Dynamically colour the icons based on the theme accent colours
-* Add configurable units KiBs/MiBs/GiBs or progressively change units depending on how large / small reading is.
+* Add configurable units KiBs/MiBs/GiBs or progressively change units depending on how large / small reading is
-* Add option to hide icons.
+* Add option to hide icons

 ## Screenshots